umee-network/umee/x/leverage/README.md

 #### Borrow Limit

-A user's borrow limit is the sum of the contributions from each denomination of collateral they have deposited, with some modifications due to `Borrow Factor` and `Special Asset Pairs`.
+A user's borrow limit is the sum of the contributions from each collateral they have deposited, with some modifications due to `Borrow Factor` and `Special Asset Pairs`.

 The full calculation of a user's borrow limit is as follows: